Kick101/vaults/Ideas and Improvements/ISC2/Mike Chappel.md

 ---
 ### Disaster Recovery
 __Initial Response Goals__
-- Contain the damage
+- _Contain the damage_
-- Recover normal operations
+- _Recover normal operations_
-After the immediate danger to the org clears, the disaster recovery team shifts from _immediate response mode to assessment mode_.
+After the danger to the org clears, the disaster recovery team shifts from _immediate response mode to assessment mode_.

+##### Metrics
 __Recovery Time Objective (RTO)__ is the amount of time to restore service.
 __Recovery Point Objective (RPO)__ is amount of data to recover.
 __Recovery Service Level (RSL)__ is the percentage of service to restore.

 ##### Backups